Ruben Boykin: Bio

-Born in 1985 in Los Angeles, California Ruben lead the team and played varsity basketball for University High School in West Los Angeles and basketball for Northern Arizona University in Flagstaff, Arizona.
-He graduated with a Bachelor of Science in Journalism with a minor in Criminology & Criminal Justice.
+Born in 1985 in Los Angeles, California, Ruben lead the team and played varsity basketball for University High School in West Los Angeles and basketball for Northern Arizona University in Flagstaff, Arizona.
+He graduated with a Bachelor of Science in journalism with a minor in Criminology & Criminal Justice.
 On June 28, 2007, Ruben went undrafted the 2007 NBA draft making him an Unrestricted Free Agent.

 Under Pensack Sports Management Group, he played with Atlas Stal Ostrów, Wielkopolski, (Poland) 2007–2008, Aurora Fileni Jesi and Pall.
-Pavia, Casalpusterlengo (Italy) 2008–2011, VAP Kolossos Rodou (Greece) 2011–2012, BC Anwil, (Poland) 2012–2013, Northern Akita Happinets (Japan) 2013–2015, MHP RIESEN Ludwigsburg, (Germany) 2014, BG Gottingen Violets (Germany) 2015–2016.
+Pavia, Casalpusterlengo (Italy) 2008–2011, VAP Kolossos Rodou (Greece) 2011–2012, BC Anwil, (Poland) 2012–2013, Northern Akita Happinets (Japan) 2013–2015, MHP RIESEN Ludwigsburg, (Germany) 2014, BG Göttingen Violets (Germany) 2015–2016.

 Ruben then played with Bambitious in Nara, Japan, and Tokyo Z during the 2016–2018 under BG Sports Consultancy, LLC.
 He last signed to B1 (Division 1) Sunrockers Shibuya, in 2018.

 In 2015 he founded Train Like A Pro™ and became an exclusive trainer for high school, college and professional athletes continuing and preparing for their professional careers and those desiring to play professional basketball.
 He was also a Player Development Coach and Trainer for the Los Angeles Clippers Youth Summer League program and currently referees for high school men and women's basketball in Los Angeles, California, and Houston, Texas.
 He is an active member of the Texas Association of Sports Officials.

 Some awards and accomplishments Ruben have fulfilled are over the years are: